Monthly Archives: April 2009

 PM is going on holiday.
 Again.
 Bye.
 (Next week).

-Here: So content might be a little sparse.
+So content might be a little sparse.
 Sorry about that!
 Hope you don’t leave and never come back!
-PM aims to get some stuff up later in the week and the odd review ready for next week, so there’ll … Continue reading
+PM aims to get some stuff up later in the week and the odd review ready for next week, so there’ll be something to enjoy, however tidbitty.

 Filed under Shorts